Consistent Robust Adversarial Prediction for General Multiclass Classification: Adversarial Prediction Formulation

 We design a convex surrogate loss that can be generalized to the case where $0 \leq \alpha \leq \frac12$.
 We define the adversarial surrogate loss for classification with abstention $\text{AL}^{\text{abstain}}$ as stated in Theorem \ref{thm:ermloss-abstain} below.

-\begin{theorem} An adversarial predictor for classification with abstention with the penalty for abstain option is $\alpha$ where $0 \leq \alpha \leq \frac12$, is obtained by choosing the parameter ${\theta}$ that minimizes the empirical risk of the surrogate loss function:
+\begin{theorem} An adversarial predictor for classification with abstention with the penalty for abstain option is $\alpha$ where $0 \leq \alpha \leq \frac12$, is obtained by choosing a predictive function that minimizes the empirical risk of the surrogate loss function:

 \end{theorem}

 \begin{proof} The $\text{AL}^{\text{abstain}}$ above corresponds to the set of extreme points

 This means $\qvec$ can only have one non-zero element with probability of one or two non-zero elements with the probability of $\alpha$ and $(1-\alpha)$.